Kurt Thalmann: Club football

 Thalmann played his youth football by local club Concordia Basel and advanced to the first team in the 1950–51 season in the second tier of Swiss football.
 During this season Thalmann played 24 of the 26 league matches, scoring five goals, but he could not save the team from suffering relegation at the end of it.

 During the summer of 1951 Thalmann moved to FC Basel, in Switzerland's top tier, under team manager Ernst Hufschmid for their 1950–51 season.
 Here Thalmann played as semi-profession footballer.
 After playing in six test matches Thalmann played his domestic league debut for his new club in the home game at the Landhof on 26 August 1950.
 He also scored his first league goal for the team as Basel won 6–1 against Young Fellows Zürich.

 Thalmann spent the four years playing for Basel.
 He played a total of 149 games for Basel scoring a total of 34 goals.
 95 of these games were in the Nationalliga A, 12 in the Swiss Cup and 42 were friendly games.
 He scored 17 goals in the domestic league, five in the cup and the other 12 were scored during the test games.

 His biggest success was the championship title in Basel's 1952–53 season under player-coach René Bader.
 He was one of the youngest players in the team at that time and was known for his dribbling and his assists for the team's top scorer Josef "Seppi" Hügi to score his goals.

 In the summer of 1955 Thalmann transferred to Cantonal Neuchâtel, who played in the second tier at that time, for two seasons.
 He then spent another season playing for Biel-Bienne, before moving on to play another six seasons in the second and third tier of Swiss football for Solothurn.
 In the season 1962–63 Thalmann and the team achieved promotion from the 1st League to the Nationalliga B. At the end of the following season Thalmann ended his active playing football career.

 National team

-Thalmann never made it to an appearance in the Swiss national football team, however, he did play five games for the reserve team.
+Thalmann never made it to an appearance in the Switzerland national team, however, he did play five games for the reserve team.

 Private life

 Thalmann married Suzanne and they had four children.
-He left Basel, because the FC Basel team management would not help him find work and moved to Neuchâtel because management of the Cantonal Neuchâtel were able to give him work at the local gas works.
+He left Basel, when FC Basel team management would not help him find additional employment.
+He moved to Neuchâtel when management of the Cantonal Neuchâtel were able to employ him at the local gas works.
 Later the family returned to Basel as Walter Fust offered Thalmann work in his electrical shop.
-Years later, after Fust fired him, Thalmann ended his working days as a receptionist for the bank Credit Suisse.
-His children announced that after a happy football orientated life, Thalmann died at his home in Basel on 9 January 2018.
+Fust would fire him, whereupon Thalmann was employed as a receptionist for the bank Credit Suisse until his retirement.
+His children would announce that after a pleasant football orientated life, Thalmann died at his home in Basel on 9 January 2018.